-Where to Keep Your Boat
+Storing Your Boat

 A key component of boat ownership is the question of where to keep your boat when you're not using it.
-Budget, convenience and availability play into the equation and should be part of any pre-purchase family discussion.
+Budget, convenience and availability play into the equation and should be part of any pre-purchase discussion.

 The Boat Marina Advantage

-Slip availability and pricing is largely a function of supply and demand.
 It pays to do some research before you buy your boat.
 Consult your local yellow pages, go on-line and search for marinas on the body of water you plan to use and discuss the issue with the dealer who's selling you your boat.